House of Wax (2005 film): Casting

 Elisha Cuthbert was cast in the lead role of Carly, who had had her breakout role in the comedy The Girl Next Door (2004).
 Silver commented on her casting: "She’s got great strength and range, from intense drama to broad comedy, and we knew she’d be perfect for Carly, a character who is extremely focused on her goals and her future, and then suddenly finds herself for her very survival."
 Chad Michael Murray was cast in the role of Nick, Carly's delinquent twin brother.
 Producer Levin commented that Cuthbert and Murray "created a really convincing brother-sister bond.
 You can feel the tension and history between the characters, and at the same time, it brings a strength and depth to their connection."

 Jared Padalecki was cast in the role of Wade, Carly's boyfriend, while Paris Hilton was cast as Paige, Carly's best friend.
 The film marked Hilton's first major acting role.
-Rober R'ichard was cast as Paige's boyfriend, Blake, while Jon Abrahams as cast in the part of Dalton, a working-class friend of Carly and Nick.
+Robert R'ichard was cast as Paige's boyfriend, Blake, while Jon Abrahams as cast in the part of Dalton, a working-class friend of Carly and Nick.

 Filming

 House of Wax was filmed at Warner Bros.
 Movie World on the Gold Coast in Queensland, Australia.
 The set used for the town of Ambrose was constructed in nearby Guanaba, off Hollindale Road.
-The film's production design was handled by Graham Walker, who had previously designed sets for Dark Castle's two previous films, Gothika (2003) and Ghost Ship (2002).
+The film's production design was handled by Graham Walker, who had previously designed sets for Dark Castle's two previous films, Ghost Ship (2002) and Gothika (2003).
 Producer Silver commented on the elaborate construction: "We built a cruise liner for Ghost Ship.
 We built the interior of an asylum for Gothika.
 For House of Wax, we built an entire town."
 The design of Ambrose was inspired by Asmara, the capital city of Eritrea.

 Special effects

 Approximately 20 tons of wax was used to craft the House of Wax sets, with the sets being coated primarily by beeswax.
 Additional waxes were mixed with beeswax to achieve the desired soft texture.
 After takes were completed, surfaces had to be manually restored and reset to their original conditions.

-A team of sculptors, mold makers, and technicians crafted over 100 detailed wax figures to appear in the film over a course of seven months prior to shooting.
+A team of sculptors, mold makers and technicians crafted over one hundred detailed wax figures to appear in the film over a course of seven months prior to shooting.
 All of the wax figures created were modeled after actual people.
-For his scene in which his character is coated in wax and moulded into a living wax figure, Jared Padalecki underwent a 3D body scan by KNB EFX Group in Los Angeles.
+For his scene in which his character is coated in wax and moulded into a wax figure, Jared Padalecki underwent a 3D body scan by KNB EFX Group in Los Angeles.